sebv/istio-wiki/Vendor-FAQ.md

 Istio uses vendored dependencies through a submodule.
-This avoids having huge unrelated commit mixed with our actual work while having the benefits of hermetic reproducible builds and fast dependency download.
+This avoids having large unrelated commits mixed with our actual work while having the benefits of hermetic reproducible builds, tracked changes and fast dependencies download.

 ## How do I get setup
 One time / first time setup